baraakh30/CityX/README.md

 ```
 The application will be accessible at http://localhost:5000.

+## Important Note
-**Note**: The search-by-date crime prediction feature is not included in the pre-built Docker image used for hosting due to resource limitations.
+The search-by-date crime prediction feature is not included in the pre-built Docker image used for hosting due to resource limitations.
 This feature is only available when running from the source code or when building your own Docker image with sufficient resources.
 The search-by-date using the historical data is available in both.

 ## Dockerfile Explanation